How to Get Great Falsetto Singing from Your Session Singer

 How do I get falsetto singing from my singer?

 Really, clients don’t have to dictate what placement I use when singing.
 I can figure it out based on where the notes fall within my range.
-I don’t mind doing a brief demo for potential clients so they can hear what I will sound like, but feel free to check out my reel and give it a listen.
-You’ll be able to hear my regular singing voice for the most part and decide if it’s right for your project.
+Feel free to check out my reel and you’ll be able to hear my regular singing voice and decide if it’s right for your project.

 My client wants me to use falsetto singing in a part that’s not in my range for falsetto – help!